-- 1. an html website - 2. a blog-type website
+- 1. html websites - 2. blog-type websites

-Older websites are html sites built using that code, while many newer websites are built on a blog platform such as WordPress.5
+Older websites tend to be html sites built by web developers, while many newer websites are built on a blog platform such as WordPress.5

 So should any of this technical "stuff" matter to you?